 But what I have noticed is that the Realme UI aggressively closes the app to save battery if you don’t use that app for a longer time.
 So, that could be a little annoying for some, but again nothing of a deal-breaker for most buyers.

-Realme 6 is an excellent budget gaming smartphone!
+Realme 6 is an excellent midrange gaming smartphone!

-With 6 or 8GB RAM variants of the Realme 6, you can actually play PUBG in smooth graphics and Extreme Frame rates which will yield in smoother 60fps gameplay.
-Furthermore, I was not able to enable the HDR option in my unit.
+For gaming, you can play PUBG in smooth graphics and Extreme Frame rates which will yield in smoother 60fps gameplay.
+However, I was not able to enable the HDR option in my unit.

 Not a battery-friendly chipset